Louis Smith upset with judges after European Gymnastics silver

 Louis Smith criticised the judges after finishing second behind his Hungarian rival Krisztian Berki in the pommel horse final at the European Gymnastics.

 Beijing 2008 bronze medallist Smith posted a score of 15.775 only for Berki to come up with 15.958 moments later.

 Afterwards, Smith suggested judges had given Berki an artificially high start score - which gauges the difficulty of the gymnast's routine.

-"Berki's start score was wrong and I should have won."
+He tweeted: "Berki's start score was wrong and I should have won."

 The start value plays an important part in determining a gymnast's eventual score.
 Smith and Berki were both given start values of 6.9, meaning the gold medal came down to the execution score, where Berki outscored Smith by 0.183 marks.

 But Smith believes Berki received 0.2 marks more than he deserved for the difficulty of his routine.
 Had that 0.2 been taken away, Smith would have won European gold for the first time.